Have you ever noticed how things that are good for you also tend to be good for the planet?

 Order your friend a CSA box or a share of a cow for local grass-fed beef.
 I can personally attest that Green Being farm does wonderful things in Newstadt, Ontario.

 Does your friend want to be an active grandparent or great-grandparent?

-Get them What Makes Olga Run, about my favourite nonagenerian athlete, Olga Kotelko.
+Get them What Makes Olga Run, about my favourite nonagenarian athlete, Olga Kotelko.

-Or maybe they want to complete the Pacific Coast Trial, or walk across England.
+Or maybe they want to complete the Pacific Coast Trail or walk across England.